xKenqi/Stick-Game/README.md

 # Stick-Game
+There are certaim amount of sticks on the table.
-Play accordingly so you are not the one to pick up the last stick.
-There are certain amount of sticks on the table.
+Play accordingly so you are not the one picking up the last stick on the table.
+Player to pick up the last stick wins.
+Level 1 is player playing with him/herself.
+Level 2 is player vs player.
+Level 3 is player vs CPU.